aboutcircles/circles-nethermind-plugin/scripts/README.md

 - Ensures Node.js and ethers.js are installed
 - Runs the TypeScript transaction trigger script
+- Uses the same circles.garden entropy → private key derivation that 5ecret-garden employs
 - Can be used to generate test transactions on testnets

+**Environment Variables:**

+- `CIRCLES_SEED_PHRASE` (required) - Copy your circles.garden key phrase into `.env.local`.
+The script derives the first garden account from this phrase and signs the helper transfer with it.
+- `CIRCLES_RPC_URL` (optional) - Override the JSON-RPC endpoint (defaults to `https://rpc.gnosis.gateway.fm`).
+- `CIRCLES_HUB_ADDRESS` (optional) - Override the Hub V2 contract address.
+- `CIRCLES_AMOUNT` / `CIRCLES_RECIPIENT` (optional) - Control transfer size and recipient for custom testing flows.

 **When to use:**